digital-futures-academy-se-2404-a/secret-diary-pair-programming-javascript-amy-ian/docs/Domain-Models.md

 - [ ] entering the correct pin will unlock the diary
 - [ ] entering the incorrect pin will not unlock the diary
 - [ ] entering an erroneous value is handled correctly
+- [ ] getLockedStatus should return 'false' when the diary is locked and then unlocked

 ## User Story 5